stardust-gg/ts-waas-server-sdk/README.md

 // connect to the api
 const sdk = new StardustCustodialSDK(myApiKey);\

-// creating a wallet
+// create a wallet
 const wallet = await sdk.createWallet();

-// getting wallet identifier
+// get wallet identifier
 const walletIdentifier = wallet.id;
 ```

-> **Note**: You should be storing these wallet identifiers as they are unique to your players/users and are how you will manage them.
+> **Note**: Store these wallet identifiers, they are unique to your players/users and are how you will manage them.

 ## Common Usage